IncPlusPlus/NetProgFinalProject/README.md

 The Java library portion of this project is in a very rough state and is merely for demo purposes so please don't use it to calculate rocket trajectories!

-To use this as a library in your own project, you will have to clone this project and use Maven to generate your own artifacts.
-Once you have the artifact as a JAR, you can simply include that JAR as a dependency.
-Instructions for this, whether or not you're using maven, will not be presented here as it is out of scope for this README.
-JARs will be available for download after they start being hosted at JitPack.

-Currently, the only usable APIs are:
-- The constructor for `Slave`
-- The constructor for `Client`
-- `int Server.start(int port)`
-- `int Server.start(int port, boolean verbose)`
-- The `init()` and `begin()` methods for `Slave` and `Client`
-- `Client`'s `FutureTask<BigDecimal> evaluateExpression(String expression)`

-This list will disappear as soon as JavaDoc is hosted somewhere like JitPack.
+To use this as a library in your own project, you may either add it by importing it using your build tool of choice by adding it from [JitPack]() or by downloading the JAR from the releases page and adding it to your classpath.

+There aren't many functions available yet and it's certainly not polished.
+However, there is a JavaDoc available online at [JitPack](https://jitpack.io/com/github/IncPlusPlus/NetProgFinalProject/latest/javadoc/).